enzo-project/enzo-e/doc/source/design/design-timestep.rst

 error.

-One small complexity is that memory must be allocated when the desired time is not found in the history, but otherwise doesn't.
+One small complexity is that memory must be allocated when the desired time is not found in the history, but otherwise should not be.
 To deal with this, we return the field values as a C++ :code:`shared_ptr`, a smart pointer that handles deallocating allocated memory automatically.
-Note we cannot use the preferred :code:`unique_ptr` because we need a custom deleter, which is only available with :code:`shared_ptr` s.
+Note we cannot use the preferred :code:`unique_ptr` because we need a custom deleter, which is only available with :code:`shared_ptr`.

 ---------